zenite-docs/zenite-docs.github.io/endpoints/query.md

 ## Query parameter mapping

-The request query parameters are mapped as database query parameters starting with a $ (a dollar symbol), such as $name.
+The request query parameters are mapped to database query parameters by prefixing a $ (a dollar symbol), such as $name.
 You can use these variables directly in the query, as described below.

 ### Database query parameters